scitix/siperf-common/README.md

-# siperf-common
-Launching, tuning and monitoring tools and scripts for benchmarking at Scitix
+# SiPerf Common - A collection of common benchmarking tools